pamims/curses-game/README.md

-Fresh project with little functionality.
+Work-in-progress project with little functionality.
 Currently, this program demonstrates how to move the '@' character around the screen.
+It features the skeletal structure of a game to include a main game loop.

 Plan to add MIT License to code.